 People are usually shocked to hear that I enjoy organized tours.
 After all, being shuttled from one place to another with a set itinerary and a guide seems the diametric opposite of independent travel and backpacking.
 But at the end of the day, travel is about having fun, and not all tours are bad.
 Many tour companies are quite enjoyable since they don’t shuttle you around, they let you explore places, and they don’t overcharge.

 Travel is about exploring the world.
 It’s about getting to know new places, experiencing new things, and meeting new people.
 Whether you do that on a cruise, during a gap year, on a bike trip, for a two-week holiday, or on a tour doesn’t matter.
 All travelers are the same.
 It’s about pushing your boundaries and seeing the world.
 How people choose to do that is irrelevant.

-My first holiday was on a tour to Costa Rica through Gap Adventures, who tends to focus on independent style tours.
+My first holiday was on a tour to Costa Rica.
 I spent 14 days exploring the country, getting lost in the jungle, and making new friends.
 Most of the people on the tour were also alone and in their late 20s, so we all had something in common.
 That trip infused me with the travel bug.
-More importantly, it didn’t try to rush me and it gave me some breathing room.
-For this first timer, it was the perfect introduction to travel – the right balance between solo experiences and group expeditions.
+More importantly, it didn’t try to rush me, and it gave me some breathing room.
+For this first-timer, it was the perfect introduction to travel — the right balance between solo experiences and group expeditions.

 Tours offer a lot of benefits, especially for new travelers.
 They can: